Configure NetSpeek Edge with Static IP Address

 1. Verify Current Network Configuration

-Open a terminal session inside the VM and check the current network setup:
+Open a terminal session inside the VM and check the current network setup by running the following command (to access a read-only view of the network interface configuration):

 cat /etc/network/interfaces

-By default, the ens33 interface is configured for DHCP, like this:
+By default, the enp0s3 interface is configured for DHCP, like this:

-This means the VM receives an IP dynamically from a DHCP server.
+This means the VM receives an IP dynamically from a DHCP server, when DHCP is provided by the network.

 2. Edit the Interfaces File

-We will change the configuration from DHCP to static.
+We will change the VM’s configuration from DHCP to static.

 sudo nano /etc/network/interfaces

-1. Update the ens33 section to use a static IP.
+1. Update the enp0s3 section to use a static IP.

-⚠️ Adjust address, netmask, gateway, to match your network.
+⚠️ Adjust address, netmask, gateway, to match your network’s required configurations.

 2. Save and exit Nano: